 Training Series Content and Details

 The CFMW’s ValleyCreates organizational effectiveness training series will offer six session training series for arts and creativity nonprofits.
-The trainings will be held at the Massachusetts Green High Speed Computing Center at 100 Bigelow Street, Holyoke.
-Sessions will run from November 2018 to April 2019, and will focus on the following topics (descriptions at bottom of page).
+The day-long trainings will be held at the Massachusetts Green High Speed Computing Center at 100 Bigelow Street, Holyoke.
+Sessions will run from November 2018 to April 2019, beginning at 9:00am and ending by 3:00pm.
+The sessions will focus on the following topics (descriptions at bottom of page).
 Participants are expected to attend all 6 sessions.

 - Arts & Creativity in Changing Times: Innovation, Diversity, Equity and Inclusion – Nov.
 14, 2018

 - Branding and Marketing: For Articulating Public Value – Dec.
 12, 2018 and Jan.
 9, 2019

 - Fundraising: Earned Revenue Strategies and Individual Cultivation – March.
 13, 2019

 - Board Development and Governance – April 10, 2019

 - Mentoring: All participating organizations will have 4 free hours of mentoring with either UMass Arts Extension staff or with one of the workshop leaders to further explore topics/issues raised in the training series.